INTO-CPS-Association/into-cps-application/README.md

 # INTO-CPS Application

 The INTO-CPS Application is the frontend of the INTO-CPS Tool Chain.
-It is used to configure and run FMI-based co-simulations.
-Other features include model checking, test automation and design space exploration.
+It is used to configure and run FMI-based Co-Simulations.

 ## About